 There is a growing need to mobilise organisations, companies and individuals to stand up for the rights of all.
 That means bringing groups campaigning against climate change, for refugees and other migrants rights, those supporting LGBTQ+ individuals, defending disability rights, campaigning against poverty and inequality, combating the discrimination against the Gypsies, Roma and Traveller communities, and everyone else, together.

 None of us can campaign on everything alone.
 We have seen how tribalism and working in isolation destroys the very movements which those spreading it want to promote.
 We all need help.
-Most of all though, we need to stand together in order to STAND FOR ALL.
+Most of all though, we need to stand together in order to

 We provide services to help you develop your campaign messaging, identify funding and connect with other organisations who may be able to provide support.